 Life and Career

 David S. Reynolds was born in Providence, Rhode Island and grew up in nearby West Barrington.
-During much of his childhood, the family home was the historic Nayatt Point Lighthouse on Narragansett Bay.
+During much of his childhood, the family home was the Nayatt Point Lighthouse on Narragansett Bay.
 Reynolds attended the Providence Country Day School, where he later taught for a year after his graduation from college.
 He received the B.A. magna cum laude from Amherst College and the Ph.D. from the University of California, Berkeley.
-He has taught American literature and American Studies at Northwestern University, Barnard College, New York University, Rutgers University, Baruch College, the Sorbonne-Paris III, and, since 2006, at the Graduate Center of the City University of New York.
+He has taught American literature and American Studies at Northwestern University, Barnard College, New York University, Rutgers University, Baruch College, the Sorbonne-Paris III, and, currently, at the Graduate Center of the City University of New York.

 Reynolds is the author or editor of fifteen books.
 He is the winner of the Bancroft Prize, the Christian Gauss Award, the Ambassador Book Award, the Gustavus Myers Outstanding Book Award, John Hope Franklin Prize (Honorable Mention), and finalist for the National Book Critics Circle Award.
 He has been interviewed on NPR’s “Fresh Air,” “Weekend Edition,” “The Diane Rehm Show,” ABC’s “The John Batchelor Show,” C-SPAN’s “After Words,” Brian Lamb’s “Book Notes,” “Book TV,” John Hockeberry’s “The Takeaway,” and “The Leonard Lopate Show.”
 He is a regular contributor to The New York Times Book Review.
 He is included in Who’s Who in America, Who’s Who in the World, and Who’s Who in American Education.